-Another privacy issue in smart grid is to leak individual user's consumption data to the third parties.
-In this case, the attacker is able to learn users' daily life routine [4], [24].
+Another privacy issue in the smart grid is to leak individual user's consumption data to third parties.
+In this case, the attacker can learn users' daily life routine [4], [27].
 For example, if a user's consumption is very low or there is no consumption in a certain time interval then the user is not at home.
-So this information is enough for thieves for getting in user's home to steal valuable things.
-So the user's data consumption should be sent to an aggregator (SP) that aggregates the users' usage of data in a privacy preserving way.
+So this information is enough for thieves for getting into user's home to steal valuable things.
+So the user's data consumption should be sent to an aggregator (SP) that aggregates the users' usage of data in a privacy-preserving way.